codingcatgirl/choo/docs/choo/start.rst

 HTTP API
 --------

+.. code-block:: none

+    usage: choo-server [-h] [--host HOST] [--port PORT]

+    optional arguments:
+      -h, --help   show this help message and exit --host HOST  set address to listen on (default: 0.0.0.0) --port PORT  set tcp port (default: random unused port)

 Just start it and open it in your browser to see the API.

-.. code-block:: none

-    $ choo-server

 How to search for a Trip